Delivering innovation and improvements for over 20 years

 We continue to improve competition and customer choice

-Before the existence of Independent Networks Operators in the market, customers who wanted to connect to the energy system had no choice but to take the service and price offered by the Incumbent Network Operator.
+Before the existence of independent networks in the market, customers who wanted to connect to the energy or water or wastewater system had no choice but to take the service and price offered by the geographical incumbent.

-The introduction of Independent Networks, and the competition they developed, has resulted in more choice for customers, coupled with a service provided to the same high levels of technical professionalism and safety standards as the Incumbent Operators.
+The introduction of independent networks, and the competition they developed, has resulted in more choice for customers, coupled with a service provided to the same high levels of technical professionalism and safety standards as the incumbent company.

 The scale and breadth of choice available, and the level of competition, have also continued to grow.